galaxyproject/training-material/MethylC-Seq/tutorials/Methylation-Seq.md

 > ### :pencil2: Hands-on:
 >
-> We will extract the methylation on the resulting BAM file of the alignment step.
+> We will extract the methylation on the resulting BAM file of the alignment step with the help of deepTools.
 >
 > 0. Convert with awk: ```'BEGIN{OFS="\t"}{$1="chr"$1; print}'```
 > 0. Remove the first line with the tool ```tail```.
 Select as Operation ```Keep everything from this line``` and choose the value ```2```.